 In search of the best coffee in Havana?
 Cuba is known for its coffee, but it hasn’t necessarily been known for having a cafe culture.
 Cubans buy coffee from windows facing the street sold out of people’s homes, or in bars and cafeterias, rather than lingering over a coffee.

 However, in the past several years Havana has seen a massive growth in the number of cafes and coffeehouses to enjoy.
 There are now some truly incredible cafes here, innovating and expanding Cuba’s traditional coffee culture.

-As serious coffee lovers we’ve tried the coffee just about everywhere in Havana.
+As serious coffee lovers, we’ve tried coffee just about everywhere in Havana.
 These are our absolute favorite cafes in Havana, with the most delicious coffee in Havana you’ll need to power your trip.
-Let’s dive in to the top ten cafes in Havana!
+Let’s dive into the top ten cafes in Havana!